dlunizg/dlunizg.github.io/labs/lab4EN.md

 <a name='gm'></a>

-## 4. vježba: Generative Models (GM)
+## Lab assignment 4: Generative Models (GM)
 _v1.2-2018_

 In this exercise, you will get to know generative models.
-Their main difference with respect to discriminatory models is that they are designed to generate samples that are characteristic of the distribution of the samples used for training.
+Their main difference with respect to discriminative models is that they are designed to generate samples that are characteristic of the distribution of the samples used for training.
 In order for them to work properly, it is essential that they can learn the important characteristics of the samples from the training set.
-One possible representation of important characteristics is the distribution of input vectors, which a model could use to generate more probable samples (more frequent in the training set), and less samples that are less likely.
+One possible representation of important characteristics is the distribution of input vectors, which a model could use to generate more probable samples (more frequent in the training set), and fewer samples that are less likely.

 The distribution of samples from the training set can be described by the distribution of the probability of multiple variables
 $$p(\mathbf x)$$.
 The probability of the training samples $$\mathbf x^{(i)}$$ should be high while the likelihood of other samples should be lower.
-Discriminatory models, on the other hand, are focused on the aposteriory probability of the class $$ d $$.
+Discriminative models, on the other hand, are focused on the posterior probability of the class $$ d $$.

 $$
 p(d\vert \mathbf{x})=\frac{p(d)p(\mathbf{x}\vert d)}{p(\mathbf{x})}
 $$

-The above expressino suggests that knowledge of $$ p(\mathbf x)$$ could be useful information for discriminatory models, though they generally don't use it directly.
+The above expression suggests that knowledge of $$ p(\mathbf x)$$ could be useful information for discriminative models, though they generally don't use it directly.
 But one can expect that an accurate knowledge of $$ p(\mathbf x)$$ could help to better estimate $$ p(d \vert \mathbf{x}) $$.
 This idea is additionally supported by a reasonable assumption that both the input samples and the corresponding class $$ d $ (output) are the consequence of the same essential features.
 Input samples contain a substantial amount of essential information, but often also contain noise that makes it more difficult to model direct transformation to the output.
-The transformation of essential features to the output is presumably simpler than direct input to output transformation.
+The transformation of essential features to the output is presumably simpler than the direct input to output transformation.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lab4/bitneZen.svg" width="70%">
 </div>

 These ideas point to the use of generative models for extraction of essential features.
-Their primary purpose - generating samples - is not that important any more.
-After the training, the layer containing the essential featues can be used as an input layer for an additional discriminatory model (eg. MLP).
-Such model would "more easily" produce desired output.
-The focus of this excersize is on training of generative models.
+Their primary purpose - generating samples - is not that important anymore.
+After the training, the layer containing the essential features can be used as an input layer for an additional discriminative model (eg. MLP).
+Such model would "more easily" produce the desired output.
+The focus of this exercise is on the training of generative models.

 <a name='rbm'></a>

-### Restrictrd Boltzman Machine (RBM)
+### Restricted Boltzmann Machine (RBM)

-Boltzman Machine (BM) is a [stochastic](https://en.wikipedia.org/wiki/Stochastic_neural_network) [recursive](https://en.wikipedia.org/wiki/Recursive_neural_network) [generative](https://en.wikipedia.org/wiki/Generative_model) network traind to maximize $$p(\mathbf x^{(i)})$$, and based on the Boltrman distribution which assigns lover probability to states $$\mathbf x$$ with higher energy $$E(\mathbf x)$$ according to the following expression
+Boltzmann Machine (BM) is a [stochastic](https://en.wikipedia.org/wiki/Stochastic_neural_network) [recursive](https://en.wikipedia.org/wiki/Recursive_neural_network) [generative](https://en.wikipedia.org/wiki/Generative_model) network traind to maximize $$p(\mathbf x^{(i)})$$, and based on the Boltzmann distribution which assigns lover probability to states $$\mathbf x$$ with higher energy $$E(\mathbf x)$$ according to the following expression

 $$
 p(\mathbf{x})\propto